NickMcConnell/AngbandPlus/O-readme.txt

                    Alex Cutler, Andy Astrand, Sean Marsh,
                  Geoff Hill, Charles Teague, Charles Swiger

+                   Angband 2.7.0 - 2.8.5 by Ben Harrison
+                     Angband 2.9.1 by Robert Ruehlmann

-               Angband  2.8.3: Copyright (c) 1997 Ben Harrison Oangband 0.4.0: Copyright (c) 1999 Leon Marrick
+         Oangband 0.1.0-0.4.0: Copyright (c) 1998-1999 Leon Marrick

+               Oangband 0.5.0: Copyright (c) 2000 Bahman Rabii

-      Send comments, bug reports, and patches to "leon2m@sprintmail.com".
+    Send comments, bug reports, and patches to "bahman@topped-with-meat.com".
       Browse the Angband newsgroup at "news:rec.games.roguelike.angband".
-       The Oangband home page is "http://home.sprintmail.com/~leon2m/".
+         The Oangband home page is "http://www.consume.org/Oangband".
+                           '?' for online help.

 === General Info ===

-This is the readme file for Oangband 0.4.0 (April 18, 1999)
+This is the readme file for Oangband 0.5.0 (October 3, 2000)

      Oangband is a variant of Angband, created to experiment with changes in melee algorithms, spells, items, monsters, a substantial reduction in both HPs and damage, and whatever else might both catch Leon Marrick's fancy and be practicable for him to code.
 Appropriately, it is called Opinion-Angband, or Oangband for short.

      On-line help exists for all significant changes made, so make certain you have a look through at least some of the new help documents available through the "?" command.
-In addition, the file containing the complete list of changes from version 0.3.2 to 0.4.0 can be found in the lib/files directory.
+In addition, the file containing the complete list of changes from version 0.4.1 to 0.5.0 can be found in the lib/files directory.

      Oangband is based on Angband 2.8.3.
 I hope you will join me in a paean of praise to Ben Harrison, whose excellent code has made so many variants of Angband possible.

+     Oangband 0.5.0 adapts a large amount of code from Angband 2.8.5-2.9.1

-     Expect another full version (more than bug-fixes) in the fall of 1999.
+     Expect another full version (more than bug-fixes) in the first half of 2001.

-Yours,
-Leon Marrick
+Bahman Rabii